 Grab a light lunch at The Rocket Café on St Owen Street (you can still see remnants of the city wall on this road), or wait a while and take afternoon tea at the Castle House Hotel.

 It’s time to escape the pealing of the city bells and explore a landscape of orchards, hop yards and gentle hills.
-Start with some autumn colour and a cracking view of Herefordshire at Queenswood Country Park on Dinmore Hill, which is on the A49 on the way to Leominster.
+Start a cracking view of Herefordshire at Queenswood Country Park on Dinmore Hill, which is on the A49 on the way to Leominster.
 The Japanese maples in the arboretum are a blaze of gold, burnt-orange and russet red in the autumn months.

 It’s on the other side of the county, but the roast lunch at the Cottage of Content in Carey is worth the half-hour drive.
 Before you dive into your roast tatties, walk just over a mile to visit the Italianate church in Hoarwithy, which stands out like a beautiful thumb amid all this English pastoral scenery.
 This village on the banks of the Wye is simply lovely.